INGV/hvnea/README.md

 compute the horizontal-to-vertical spectral ratios (HV) on earthquakes and ambient noise vibrations.
 This package makes extensive use of third party programs, such as Geopsy, Gsac, Gnuplot, GMT, others;
 so for your convenience we also make it available as a docker image.

-Gsac is part of the software CPS (Computer Programs in Seismology, https://www.eas.slu.edu/eqc/eqc_cps/CPS/CPS330.html), and is used here by courtesy of professor R. B. Herrmann, Department of Earth and Atmospheric Sciences Saint Louis University.
+The package has been successfully tested on the operating systems Ubuntu 20.04, Ubuntu 22.04, Debian 10 and Debian 11, with the program versions listed below.
+The operating system used for the Docker image is Ubuntu 20.04; many of the programs necessary for HVNEA to work have been installed with the apt utility.

+List of third party programs and their version:

+Geopsy 3.4.1.
 Geopsy is one of the central components of HVNEA processing; it is developed and mantained by Geopsy team (https://www.geopsy.org/index.html)

+Gsac ...
+Gsac is part of the software CPS (Computer Programs in Seismology, https://www.eas.slu.edu/eqc/eqc_cps/CPS/CPS330.html), and is used here by courtesy of professor R. B. Herrmann, Department of Earth and Atmospheric Sciences of Saint Louis University.

+...
+...

 Installation (on Linux and Mac)
 - download the distribution file HVNEA.yyyymmdd.tar.gz